ariary/cfuzz/README.md

   --failure                  filter to only display if execution return a non-zero exit code
 ```

+To only display results that don't pass the filter use `-H` or `--hide` flag.

 ### `cfuzz` run configuration
 To make cfuzz more flexible and adapt to different constraints, many options are possible:
 ```shell